-An in-ground bed simply means you can plant directly the ground.
-These beds are commonly rectangle in shape, and the average size is 4’ x 8’.
+An in-ground bed simply means you can plant directly in the ground.
+These beds are commonly rectangular in shape, and the average size is 4’ x 8’.

 This type of digging is a lot of hard work.
 But it allows for a well-drained bed of soil to plant in.

-Some people prefer not dig and disturb their gardens.
-Instead, you will pile on organic matter which creates a new layer of soil.
+Some people prefer not to dig and disturb their gardens.
+Instead, you will pile on the organic matter which creates a new layer of soil.